alimsk/goto-python/README.md

-have a look at this module [brandtbucher/hax](https://github.com/brandtbucher/hax), it can do the same job as goto-python does, but it requires you to have basic knowledge of python bytecode, and i guess its portable between python version?
+have a look at this module [brandtbucher/hax](https://github.com/brandtbucher/hax), it can do the same job as goto-python does, but it requires you to have basic knowledge of python bytecode, and i guess it's portable between python version?